anguyen1569/anguyen1569.github.io/index.md

 # An Nguyen 's Portfolio

-I am a Business Admin major with deep interest in Computer Science and the art of programming I am graduating in summer 2024 , but I am considering getting into a Computer Science program to advance my knowledge in this field.
+I am a Business Admin major at California State University, Fullerton with a deep interest in Computer Science and the art of programming
+I am graduating in summer 2024 , but I am considering getting into a Computer Science program to advance my knowledge in this field.

 ## Computer Science Projects